 e.
-Consideration of the use of synthetic tails on high stiffness mooring lines should take into account industry and manufacturer guidance and the potential effects of synthetic tails on the stored energy of mooring lines under tension.
+Consideration of the use of synthetic tails on high stiffness mooring lines should consider industry and manufacturer guidance and the potential effects of synthetic tails on the stored energy of mooring lines under tension.
 The use of tails can change the characteristics of a mooring line and its behavior in the event of failure.
 High stiffness mooring lines may exert significant dynamic force and have significant snap-back zones when used with synthetic tails that have a low stiffness.

 f.
-Anchors and deck machinery shall be operational at all times.
+Anchors and deck machinery shall always be operational.

 g.
-Automatic tension winches should never be operated in the automatic mode when the ship is in the Neopanamax locks or at the various tie-up stations.
+Automatic tension winches should never be operated in automatic mode when the ship is in the Neopanamax locks or at the various tie-up stations.